aininurulna/next_purchase/README.md

 # next_purchase
 Predicting Next Purchase with PySpark

-A Random Forest Classifier implemented in PySpark.
+A Random Forest Regressor implemented in PySpark.
 The spyspark.ml.regression library was used to import the RandomForestRegressor. pyspark.ml.regression.
 The following arguments was passed to the object:

 n_estimators = 10